Sky trolls Spark with rugby streaming stats

 For its part, Spark Sport streamed the Japan-South Africa World Cup warmup match on Friday evening.

 Spark Sport head Jeff Latch said some people had bought a RWC Tournament Pass but not tried it out with the service's library footage.
-He encouraged people to jump in and give it go with the host's game against the Springboks.
+He encouraged people to jump in and give it a go with the host's game against the Springboks.

 The telco declined to give any detailed numbers, however.
 (It has also long maintained that it won't detail Spark Sport costs until its first earnings report post-World Cup).